aldebogdanov/unicheckers/README.md

 ## Simple checkers game

 Console application to play checkers against the computer.
-Written in Haskell using `UI.Ncurses library` for frontend.
+Written in `Haskell` using `UI.Ncurses library` for frontend.

-Still some bugly.

 Known issues
 - Troubles on quit.
 Mouse clicking after (F10) exit produces chars in terminal
 - Troubles with randomizer initialization
 - Some questions about rules when King is eating
 - If checker become King after eating turn is switching to another player regardless can this checker eat again or not
 - AI is making redundand calculations even if the single turn is possible at the moment
 - Mismatch in coordinates